ianremmler/shor/README.md

-thor
+Shor
 ====

-Thor is a textual hierarchical ordered representation for data.
+Shor is a simple hierarchical ordered representation for data.

 I couldn't find a language that did what I wanted, so I made a new one.
-Some of the features of thor include:
+Some of the features of shor include:

 * Humans and machines can read and write it
 * Easy to parse